getodk/docs/docs/central-entities.rst

 Filter by property
 """"""""""""""""""

-Property filters compare the value of an Entity property (such as ``region`` or ``role``) with the value of the corresponding :ref:`Custom Property <central-custom-properties>` on the App User or Public Access Link requesting the Entity List.
+Property filters compare an Entity property with a property on the App User or Public Access Link accessing the Entity List.
+For example, if an App User has a ``region`` property with the value ``North``, you can configure an Entity List to provide that user only with Entities whose ``region`` property is also ``North``.

 .. warning::
   Property filters currently apply only to App Users and Public Access Links.
 If a property filter is configured, Web Users with the Data Collector role will not receive any Entities.

   Currently, you can only filter on user-defined Entity properties, not on system properties like ``label`` or creation date.

-By defining Custom Properties and creating filter rules, you can ensure users only receive the Entities relevant to their work.
+By defining user Properties and creating filter rules, you can ensure users only receive the Entities relevant to their work.
 Like :ref:`choice filters <cascading-selects>` in forms, property filters compare values to determine which Entities are available.

 Common use cases include: